Charles Bernstein (composer): Early life and education

 Bernstein was born in Minneapolis to mother Mildred Wolf (1910–2011) and father Charles Bernstein, Sr..
 His mother was a pianist.
 As for his father, he "was involved in writing and producing music in his early career," according to Bernstein.
 Bernstein also has a sister Carol Auslander and a stepfather Julius Wolf.
 Bernstein studied music at the Juilliard School.

+Though they share a surname and an occupation, he is not related to composers Elmer Bernstein and Leonard Bernstein.

 Career

 Bernstein did his first score for the 1969 Oscar-winning documentary, Czechoslovakia 1968.
 According to Bernstein, "I met the director, Denis Sanders, through friends at UCLA.
 It was a brilliant film, and I convinced Denis that I knew what sort of music would tell the story of the small country's invasion by its two most powerful neighbors.
 The film was unusual because it had no spoken words, only music and occasional sound effects to tell the story."

+Bernstein's early film scores included the B movies The Man from O.R.G.Y.
+(1970), Sweet Kill (1972, the directorial debut of Curtis Hanson), Invasion of the Bee Girls (1973, also directed by Sanders), and the cult Western horror film Hex (also 1973).

-His first Hollywood score was for the United Artists film, White Lightning (1973), starring Burt Reynolds.
+His first score for a major Hollywood studio was for the United Artists film, White Lightning (1973), starring Burt Reynolds.
 The film marked the first of many collaborations between Bernstein and director Joseph Sargent.
 Bernstein also scored the sequel to the film, Gator (1976).
-Other films Bernstein scored during the 1970s include Hex (1973), That Man Bolt (1973), Mr. Majestyk (1974), Trackdown (1976), A Small Town in Texas (1976), Viva Knievel!
+Other films Bernstein scored during the 1970s include That Man Bolt (1973), Mr. Majestyk (1974), Trackdown (1976), A Small Town in Texas (1976), Viva Knievel!
 (1977), Outlaw Blues (1977) and Love at First Bite (1979).
 He even wrote the dance music in the latter film.

 During the 1980s, Bernstein scored the music for the horror films The Entity (1982), Cujo (1983), April Fool's Day (1986) and Deadly Friend (1986).
 Bernstein also scored non-horror films such as Foolin' Around (1980).

 He continued to score music for documentaries such as Maya Lin: A Strong Clear Vision (1994) and After Innocence (2005), with the former winning the Academy Award for Best Documentary.
 He also scored music for made-for-television movies such as Sadat (1983), Miss Evers' Boys (1997), The Long Island Incident (1998) and Out of the Ashes (2003).

-Bernstein reunited with Cujo director Lewis Teague to score his films, Cante Jondo (2007) and Charlotta-TS (2010).
+Bernstein reunited with Cujo director Lewis Teague to score his independent films, Cante Jondo (2007) and Charlotta-TS (2010).